VegaDeftwing/OpGuidesHugoSrc/content/Phil/Internet.md

 ### COPPA & CIPA (Breaking things...
 For the children!)

-[COPA (Wikipedia)](https://en.wikipedia.org/wiki/Child_Online_Protection_Act), the Child Online Protection Act, passed in '98 and seeks to keep minors online safe, mostly this just resulting in the 'Are you 18?' checks that surely no minor has ever lied to bypass.
+[COPA](https://en.wikipedia.org/wiki/Child_Online_Protection_Act), the Child Online Protection Act, passed in '98 and seeks to keep minors online safe, mostly this just resulting in the 'Are you 18?' checks that surely no minor has ever lied to bypass.

-Oh, what's that, that's COPA with one 'P', my bad, here's [COPPA (Wikipedia)](https://en.wikipedia.org/wiki/Children's_Online_Privacy_Protection_Act#Criticisms), Child Online *PRIVACY* Protection Act.
+Oh, what's that, that's COPA with one 'P', my bad, here's [COPPA](https://en.wikipedia.org/wiki/Children's_Online_Privacy_Protection_Act#Criticisms), Child Online *PRIVACY* Protection Act.
 Which if you read up on you'll see has been a mess for free speech, hurts small business, fails to protect kids anyway, and only seeks to create an artificial (and broken) 'safe space' online for kids, which is especially dumb as it ignores the most obvious problem: no kid *wants* to be treated like a kid.
 Moreover, why the *fuck* should kids get privacy protection until 13 and then ope, just like that fuck em' we'll collect all their information and sell it to advertisers, what magical thing happens at 14 that makes collecting and selling your data okay?
-Double standards aside, this has caused real issues in implementation and enforcement, just see [What's Gone Wrong With the FTC's COPPA Agreement With YouTube (Folding Ideas, YouTube)](https://youtu.be/LuScIN4emyo).
+Double standards aside, this has caused real issues in implementation and enforcement, just see [What's Gone Wrong With the FTC's COPPA Agreement With YouTube (Folding Ideas)](https://youtu.be/LuScIN4emyo).

-[CIPA (Wikipedia)](https://en.wikipedia.org/wiki/Children's_Internet_Protection_Act), the Children's Internet Protection Act, is a free speech fuck you to all children as it requires web filtering.
+[CIPA](https://en.wikipedia.org/wiki/Children's_Internet_Protection_Act), the Children's Internet Protection Act, is a free speech fuck you to all children as it requires web filtering.
 The [ACLU](https://en.wikipedia.org/wiki/American_Civil_Liberties_Union) and [ALA](https://en.wikipedia.org/wiki/American_Library_Association) both challenged CIPA, arguing that the filtering it would necessitate at public libraries would limit free speech, and they won.... and then lost on appeal, with the stipulation that on request a librarian unblock content for an adult.
 Of course, this is still a major fuck you to kids.
 It's more or less normalized school web filters that are far too overzealous, as anybody that went to high school since the 2010s can tell you.
 Hell, my public school even had sites blocked for 'Alternative Beliefs'.

 Look, I'm not against protecting kids online, no 8-year-old should be exposed to 2 girls and a cup.
 I know for a fact that some kids get *fucked up* seeing this shit too early.
 My mom's a family law attorney, and while obviously case specifics are kept quiet, general ideas like 'saw a kid got addicted to porn because the dad showed it to him' are things I've heard.
 It's awful.
 I get it.
 But you can't stop a shitty parent with legislation, no matter how hard you try.